 What’s more, some current CGM devices can integrate with an insulin pump, allowing you to monitor both glucose and insulin levels at the same time.

-And certain devices combine CGM and insulin pump technology with an algorithm that automatically adjusts insulin dosing to help glucose stay within target range, in an innovation known as hybrid-closed loop (HCL) technology.
+And certain devices combine CGM and insulin pump technology with an algorithm that automatically adjusts insulin dosing to help glucose stay within target range (the optimal level as determined by a person’s healthcare provider), in an innovation known as hybrid-closed loop (HCL) technology.

 Current HCL devices on the market include:

 Of course, just slapping on a CGM won’t manage your diabetes.
-But careful interpretation and use of the data can help immensely.
+However, careful interpretation and use of the data can help immensely.

 For instance, I’ve learned that if I sleep any later than 8 a.m. before taking my morning insulin, I’ll be battling high morning blood sugar levels until at least noon.